 7. Re-Body Saffron Hunger Caps

-Re-Body specifically markets this saffron supplement to treat hunger and reduce appetite, but there isn’t anything special about this preparation that would make it any more effective at doing so than another saffron extract.
+Re-Body specifically markets this saffron supplement to treat hunger and reduce appetite.
+Still, there isn’t anything special about this preparation that would make it more effective than another saffron extract.

 8. 1 Body Saffron 8825